 This puts the possible revelation of MI5 involvement with Adebolajo in a broader context than some would consider.
 Could they simply have been seeking information about what happened in Kenya?
+Or did they want somebody close to extremism to act as an informant?
 Of course, but they may have also had something much larger at play.
 MI5 have had a very odd relationship with extremists over the years, including infiltrating groups (or at times setting innocent people up), but also appeasing and even working with extremists directly when the state had mutual goals.

 Radical Islamic group Al-Muhajiroun that operated through the 90s and in to the 2000s was left well alone for years despite their hate-filled rhetoric and ties to overseas terrorism.
 Their leader Omar Bakri who spoke of having public immunity has since admitted to being an informant , essentially working with the Government in grooming young British Jihadis to help wage Blair’s first dirty war in the Balkans.
 About 200 Pakistani Muslims living in the UK went to Pakistan, trained in terrorism camps and joined the fight in Bosnia.
 Most significantly, this was “with the full knowledge and complicity of the British and American intelligence agencies” notes MP Michael Meacher .